crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 <img src="/images/royce.png" style="max-width: 75%; border-radius: 50%; margin: 2rem;" width="360px" alt="Josiah Royce" title="Image: public domain, the Royce Society">
 </center>

-I came across Royce's ideas in another book[^progress], and became fascinated with his specific definition of loyalty.
+I came across Royce's ideas in a book by another author[^progress] and became fascinated with his specific definition of loyalty.
 The ideas he proposed kept echoing back at me.
 Conversations in the media and in our public spaces hinted at a desire for loyalty.
-The structure Royce described seemed familiar -- echoed in my own thoughts and feelings, and in those of my friends.
+The structure Royce described seemed familiar --- echoed in my own thoughts and feelings, and in those of my friends.

 I figured this had to be something worth exploring.
 So I've decided to present Royce's arguments, condensing them into a briefer form to make them accessible.
-I want to see if these ideas resonate with other people -- or if I was just projecting my own interest onto the discussions around me.
+I want to see if these ideas resonate with other people --- or if I was just projecting my own interest onto the discussions around me.
 I want to begin conversations.

-I want to bring a new idea -- or rather, an old one -- into our mental toolbox so that we can recognise when it applies to people and events around us.
+I want to bring a new idea --- or rather, an old one --- into our mental toolbox so that we can recognise when it applies to people and events around us.
 I want us to be fluent in the talk of loyalty.

-[^progress]: Christopher Lasch's _The True and Only Heaven: Progress and its Critics_, a mind-bending opus of non-binary political and philosophical history.
+[^progress]: Christopher Lasch's _The True and Only Heaven: Progress and its Critics_, a mind-bending opus of political and philosophical history.

 ## 0. Signposts

 Let me quickly describe the scope of what I want to talk about in this article:

-- First we'll glance at Royce's broad philosophical framework, of which loyalty is the central piece.
+1. In [the first section](#1-the-grand-philosophical-exception) I'll briefly introduce Royce's whole philosophical framework, of which loyalty is the central piece.
-  I won't cover it in detail, and I don't understand it all yet myself, but I think it's valuable to get a sense of Royce's intellectual context.
+  I won't cover it in detail, but I think it's valuable to see a glimpse of the intellectual context these ideas live in.
-- Next we'll explore Royce's "pragmatic" definition of loyalty and break down its three requirements.
+2. Next [we'll explore](#2-loyalty-redefined) Royce's "pragmatic" definition of loyalty and break down its three requirements.
   (As opposed to his later, more philosophical definition of loyalty, which we won't discuss.)
-- I'll lay out the benefits Royce sees in the loyal life,
+3. I'll lay out [the benefits](#3-the-loyal-life) Royce sees in the loyal life,
-- and then I'll introduce some examples, since he gives only a few of them himself.
+4. and then I'll introduce [some examples](#4-examples), since he gives only a few of them himself.

 Each time I quote Royce, I will be referring to the text of the [online version](https://archive.org/details/philosophyloyal00roycuoft) of _The Philosophy of Loyalty_, a transcript of the lecture series he gave at Harvard University.

 ## 1. The grand philosophical exception

-The Stanford Encyclopaedia of Philosophy calls Royce the "grand philosophical exception" to other writers on loyalty[^stanford].
+The Stanford Encyclopaedia of Philosophy calls Royce the "grand philosophical exception" to other writers on loyalty.[^stanford]
-Despite this -- or maybe because of it -- they seem reluctant to quote him too often.
+Despite this --- or maybe because of it --- they seem reluctant to quote him too often.
 The extent to which Royce made loyalty into a universal philosophical framework was, by his own admission, embarrassing!

 Don't worry if these ideas don't make much sense yet.